dvatterott/jupyter_notebooks/README.md

 # jupyter_notebooks
-Some of my jupyter notebooks
+This is a collection of some of my jupyter notebooks.
+Many of these appear on my [blog](www.danvatterott.com/blog/).